Elementary telepathy

-I wrote a very simple thought experiment and related questions about recreating the visual experience between one macaque in another inspired by face decoding experiments conducted in the Tsao Lab.
+I walk through a simple thought experiment and related questions about recreating the visual experience between one macaque in another inspired by face decoding experiments conducted in the Tsao Lab.
+I add an additional thought experiment at the end about how to use this method to infer the average face someone has seen.
 I wrote an explanation of the Tsao Lab’s work on object representation here — probably necessary reading to understand what follows.

 Intro and motivation